MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ##### Options

-1. Log in to the application as the system administrator (“sa”) and grant access as required (no change from previous releases).
+1. Log in to the application as the system administrator ("sa") and grant access as required (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account